habid22/acne-detection-model/README.md

 ## 🎯 Overview

 This project presents a comprehensive AI-powered acne detection system built using YOLOv8 architecture.
-The system demonstrates state-of-the-art performance in dermatological image analysis, achieving high precision and recall rates for acne lesion detection.
+The system demonstrates functional performance in dermatological image analysis, achieving moderate precision and recall rates for acne lesion detection.
 The implementation includes a full-stack web application with real-time image processing capabilities and intelligent treatment recommendations.

+**Important Note**: This model was developed as a showcase project with available resources and represents a proof-of-concept implementation.
+Performance metrics are below industry standards and the model is not intended for clinical or production use.

 ### Key Capabilities

-- **🔍 Real-time Acne Detection**: Identifies acne lesions with high accuracy using YOLOv8s architecture
+- **🔍 Real-time Acne Detection**: Identifies acne lesions with moderate accuracy using YOLOv8s architecture
 - **📦 Visual Detection Results**: Draws precise bounding boxes around detected acne lesions
 - **📊 Severity Assessment**: Evaluates acne severity (mild, moderate, severe) based on lesion count
 - **💊 Treatment Recommendations**: Provides evidence-based treatment suggestions based on severity
-- **🖼️ Advanced Image Enhancement**: Automatically enhances images for optimal detection accuracy
+- **🖼️ Advanced Image Enhancement**: Automatically enhances images for improved detection accuracy
 - **📏 Multi-scale Detection**: Uses multiple image scales to detect both large and small lesions
 - **🌐 Interactive Web Interface**: User-friendly web application with real-time analysis
-- **⚡ High Performance**: Achieves 60%+ confidence in acne detection with fast inference
+- **⚡ Moderate Performance**: Achieves 60%+ confidence in acne detection with fast inference

 ## 📊 Model Performance